B3none/cs2-retakes/README.md

 - [x] Add a release zip file without spawns too

 ## Installation
-- Download the zip file from the [latest release](https://github.com/B3none/cs2-retakes/releases/latest), and extract the contents into your `counterstrikesharp/plugins` directory.
+- Download the zip file from the [latest release](https://github.com/B3none/cs2-retakes/releases/latest), and extract the contents into your `addons/counterstrikesharp/plugins` directory.
-- Download the [shared plugin zip file](https://github.com/B3none/cs2-retakes/releases/download/2.0.0/cs2-retakes-plugin-shared-2.0.0.zip) and put it into your `counterstrikesharp/shared` directory.
+- Download the latest shared plugin and put it into your `addons/counterstrikesharp/shared` directory.

 ## Recommendations
 I also recommend installing these plugins for an improved player experience